proofrock/pupcloud/README.md

 # 🐶 Pupcloud v0.7.0

-Put your files on the web!
+Put your files on the browser!

 [Documentation](https://germ.gitbook.io/pupcloud/) and [Demo](https://pupcloud.vercel.app/)